 You can use this method if the fixture dimension in your FSE (food service establishment) is known.
 Otherwise, use the gravity flow rate option instead.
 There’s a correlation between the maximum flow rate to the grease trap and the volume of the fixtures.

 Usually, grease traps are rated according to the flow rate.
-This means that you can determine the size of the grease trap by calculating the total volume of the fixtures feeding the grease trap.
+This means that you can determine its size by calculating the total volume of the fixtures (ex. of the sinks) feeding the grease trap.

 Calculating the Flow Rate